Angel's Friends: First season

-The evil Neutral One Reina, imprisoned in the Limbo with her slave Maliki, wants to take revenge of Angels and Devils who confined her.
+The evil Neutral One, Reina, imprisoned in the Limbo with her servant Maliki, wants to take revenge of Angels and Devils who confined her.
 To get free, a sacrilege is necessary: because of this, she exploits the rising feelings between Raf, an Angel, and Sulfus, a Devil, forcing them to kiss.
-The sacrilege breaks the chains and Reina, once free, tells the truth about her origins to Raf: she was born a Terrestrial, not an angel and was adopted by the High Spheres when her parents, two powerful sovereigns, died during the struggle between Angels and Devils.
+The sacrilege breaks the chains and Reina, once free, tells the truth about her origins to Raf: she was born a human, not an angel and was adopted by the High Spheres when her parents, two powerful sovereigns, died during the struggle between Angels and Devils.
 Reina persuades Raf to enter in the Hall of Portraits to see her parents' faces: while Raf is in, Reina steals all of the portraits to control the Earthly One's will.
-At the end of the first season, using the Prism Fly ability, Raf manages to defeat Reina.
-Raf discovers that her real father is Maliki, who sacrifices himself to save her, while her mother is imprisoned somewhere in an endless slumber.
+At the end of the first season, using the Prism Fly ability, Raf and Sulfus manage to defeat Reina.
+Raf discovers that her real father is Maliki, who sacrifices himself to save her, while her mom is imprisoned somewhere in an endless slumber by two warlords.

 Second season

 After the Summer vacations, Angels and Devils return to the Golden School to begin the second year of their stage, their new Earthly Ones are given to them.
-Meanwhile, Sulfus is blackmailed by two masked Eternals who hold in their possession Raf's mother: Angelie.
-In order to make sure Sulfus does not try to escape their control, a mysterious girl: Blue, watches over him.
+Meanwhile, Sulfus is blackmailed by two masked Eternals who hold in their possession Raf's mom, Angelie.
+In order to make sure Sulfus does not try to escape their control, a mysterious girl, Blu, watches over him.
 Raf and Sulfus' love is highly tested with the appearance of these new enemies and more mysteries about Raf's past are revealed.
 At the end of the second season, Raf and Sulfus learn that the School's Angel principal and also angelic army general, Cassidy, and Devil principal and also demonic army general, Kubral, manipulated them in order to destroy the V.E.T.O.'s scales and wage war against each other.
-The season ends on a cliffhanger of Blue, the princess of Limbo, who goes back to Limbo with what she wanted by the two Golden School's principals and frees Reina.
+The season ends on a cliffhanger of Blue, the princess of Limbo, who goes back to Limbo with what she wanted by the two warlords and frees Reina.
 Although there is no sign of a season 3 in the works.